Paulo Dybala’s status for the upcoming Derby della Capitale as well as the 2022 World Cupp in Qatar is still clouded in mystery.

 In fact, member’s of Argentina’s medical staff recently traveled to the Italian capital to monitor the attacker’s recovery process in the hopes of having him available next month.

-Though, if you believe that Dybala can be fit again to take part in Qatar then you can place your wager on in2bet.
+Though, if you believe that Dybala can be fit again to take part in Qatar then you can place your wager on this new Cyprus sports betting website, in2bet.
 The online platform provides you with access to multiple football markets, offering numerous ways to possibly increase your overall winnings.

 Dybala’s injury impact on AS Roma